 The process of creating a freeze involves reducing the temperature of the wellhead component until the existing fluid within the wellbore component transforms into ice.
 This ice is then used as a testable pressure barrier, which can withstand significant pressure levels during well testing or maintenance activities.

 Before initiating a freeze operation, several crucial steps must be undertaken to ensure a safe and effective outcome.
 Understanding the current condition of the well, reviewing the surface equipment (well casing, wellhead, and tree), and determining the current fluid in each annulus of the well are essential steps in this process.

-The most important steps before any freeze are understanding the current well condition, reviewing the surface equipment (well casing, wellhead, and tree), and determining the current fluid (including cement, gas, or void) in each annulus of the well.
-It is important to ensure surface components can safely withstand the cryogenic temperatures that will occur during the expected duration of the freeze operation.
-The specific surface equipment of the well will help guide the most effective and safe method to produce the freeze plug.
-Of equal importance is ensuring the best freezable medium is present in the well to achieve the highest quality ice plug.
+It is crucial to assess the surface components and verify their ability to withstand the extreme cryogenic temperatures that will occur during the freeze operation.
+The specific surface equipment of the well will guide the most effective and safe method to produce the freeze plug.
+Equally important is selecting the best freezable medium to achieve the highest quality ice plug in the well.

 Liquid N2, combined with integral temperature monitors, is commonly used to ensure a competent freeze plug can be safely and efficiently set.
 Once the freeze plug is established, a positive and negative pressure test is performed to confirm the temporary barrier is in place, allowing surface operations to commence.

 When applied within specific parameters, cryogenic freezes can be set across multiple strings of casing, resulting in an effective temporary barrier in the innermost tubular.
 Careful planning and execution of the freeze operation are critical to ensure a successful outcome and the safety of all personnel involved.